 7. Negotiate Cable and Internet Subscriptions

 Cable and internet can take up a chunk of your income.
 One way to save money is by contacting your service providers and directly asking for a reduction in fees.
 Many of them will be willing to listen to you because they will want to retain your patronage.
-Especially if you sound like a dissatisfied customer.
+This is especially the case if you sound like a dissatisfied customer.

 8. Do Not Own a Pet

-Pets can be a significant drain on your resources.
-But no matter how cute and adorable you find them, you’re better off without pets if you want to cut expenses.
-Pets require your time and attention, food, vet bills, and other supplies.
+Although they are extraodinary companions, pets can be a significant drain on your resources, and they are also a non-negotiable responsibility.
+They require your time and attention, food, vet visits, and many other supplies, including consumables.
 These come at a considerable cost, not to mention you’re even risking your security deposit.
 Therefore, put off owning a pet until it fits into your financial plans.

 9. Prepare Your Own Meals